Dún Laoghaire: Harbour

 The harbour, one of the largest in the country, is notable for its two granite piers.
-The East Pier is particularly popular with walkers, and was featured in the 1996 film Michael Collins, where Liam Neeson (as Collins) and two of his co-stars are seen walking along a seaside promenade, which is actually the Dún Laoghaire East Pier.
+The East Pier is particularly popular with walkers, and was featured in the 1996 film Michael Collins, where Liam Neeson (as Collins) and two of his co-stars are seen walking along a seaside promenade, which is the Dún Laoghaire East Pier.
 A band is seen playing on a bandstand in this film scene, and this is the actual bandstand on the East Pier.
 The bandstand was restored to its original condition in 2010 by the Dún Laoghaire Harbour Company.

 It took 42 years to construct the harbour, from 1817 to 1859.
 Initially it was thought that one pier (east pier) of 3,500 feet would be sufficient to provide shelter to shipping.
 It wasn't until the first pier was in use that the authorities realised the need for protection from winds from the west and north west.
 The West Pier was commenced in 1820 and was constructed with a length of 4,950 feet.
 The mouth of the harbour is 850 feet wide.
 The piers were built of perfectly square blocks (50 cubic feet) of Runcorn sandstone from foundation level up to 14 feet high.
 From six feet below low water level to coping level, the piers are built from granite obtained from nearby Dalkey Quarry.
 The piers are 310 feet wide at foundation level, and 53 feet wide at the summit.

-An obelisk standing on four granite balls located near the old ferry port terminal at the harbour commemorates the departure of King George IV and the renaming of the place as Kingstown.
+An obelisk standing on four granite balls located near the old ferry port terminal at the harbour commemorates the departure of George IV and the renaming of the place as Kingstown.